vaadin/web-components/packages/list-box/README.md

 # @vaadin/list-box

-A web component allowing to select one or more values from a scrollable list of items.
+A web component for selecting one or more values from a scrollable list of items.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/list-box)